andy-jdl/OpenGallery-BrowserExtension/README.md

 # Open Gallery — Browser Extension

 **Open Gallery** is a browser extension that brings inspiration from museums and cultural institutions right to your device.
-Browse, save, and explore with art from around the world — one new piece at a time.
+Browse, save, and explore with art from around the world.
+One new piece at a time.

 ## Contributing

-We warmly welcome contributions from **museums, developers, and art enthusiasts** alike.
+**Museums, developers, and art enthusiasts** alike are warmly welcomed to contribution.
 There are two main ways to get involved:

 ### 1. Expanding the Collection